-Congress created Temporary Protected Status (TPS) in the Immigration Act of 1990.2 It is a temporary immigration status provided to nationals of specifically designated countries that are confronting an ongoing armed conflict, environmental disaster, or extraordinary and temporary conditions.3 It provides a work permit and protection from deportation to foreign nationals from those countries who are in the United States at the time the U.S. government makes the designation.4 As of March 31, 2024 there were approximately 863,880 people with TPS living in the United States.5 In addition, an estimated 331,300 people may be eligible for TPS under three redesignations and one new designation since that date.6
+Congress created Temporary Protected Status (TPS) in the Immigration Act of 1990.
+6 It is a temporary immigration status provided to nationals of specifically designated countries that are confronting an ongoing armed conflict, environmental disaster, or extraordinary and temporary conditions.
+7 It provides a work permit and protection from deportation to foreign nationals from those countries who are in the United States at the time the U.S. government makes the designation.
+8